thi-ng/thingybot/README.md

 - `[` - store state (e.g. for branching)
 - `]` - pop state (end branch)

-Run-lenght encoding can be used for multiple consecutive symbols (to save precious char counts), e.g. `5+` expands to `+++++`.
+Run-length encoding can be used for multiple consecutive symbols (to save precious char counts), e.g. `5+` expands to `+++++`.
 This only numbers `2` - `9` can be used for this purpose.